cesp99/ScreenShield/README.md

     }
 }
 ```
+> [!NOTE]

-By wrapping your composables with `AntiSS`, you ensure that screenshots and screen recordings are blocked whenever the screen is active.
+> By wrapping your composables with `ScreenShield`, you ensure that screenshots and screen recordings are blocked whenever the screen is active.

 ## How It Works